Speech error: Scientific relevance

-Speech production is a highly complex and extremely rapid process so that research into the involved mental mechanisms is very difficult.
+Speech production is a highly complex and extremely rapid process, and thus research into the involved mental mechanisms proves to be difficult.
 Investigating the audible output of the speech production system is a way to understand these mental mechanisms.
 According to Gary S. Dell "the inner workings of a highly complex system are often revealed by the way in which the system breaks down".
 Therefore, speech errors are of an explanatory value with regard to the nature of language and language production.

 Performance errors may provide the linguist with empirical evidence for linguistic theories and serve to test hypotheses about language and speech production models.
 For that reason, the study of speech errors is significant for the construction of performance models and gives insight into language mechanisms.